Task Assignment on Spatial Crowdsourcing [Experiments and Analyses] (Technical Report): Experimental Study

 Another important issue is about location privacy of workers.
 In batch-based mode, spatial crowdsourcing systems need to trace the location of workers, which may scare away some potential workers.
 However, in online mode, workers only need to reveal their locations when they are requesting the available tasks, which is much more acceptable for most workers.

-Online algorithms usually have good efficiency, which means the spatial crowdsourcing systems can response to the worker requests quickly, which leads to better user experience than batch-based mode.
-However, the systems in batch-based mode reduce the time interval between two adjacent batches such that they can also response to the worker requests quickly.
+Online algorithms usually have good efficiency, which means the spatial crowdsourcing systems can response to the worker requests quickly, which leads to a better user experience than batch-based mode.
+However, systems in batch-based mode also can reduce the time interval between two adjacent batches such that they can also response to the worker requests quickly.